 Dolce Gusto

-Depending on the kind of beverage you like, Dolce Gusto will mix a single pod with both milk and coffee.
+Depending on the kind of drink you like, Dolce Gusto will mix a single pod with both milk and coffee.

-Most of the pods contain ground coffee beans, so it’s “proper coffee”, but, there are some Dolce Gusto pods that contain instant, soluble coffee.
+Many of the pods contain ground coffee beans, so it’s “proper coffee”, nevertheless, there are some Dolce Gusto pods that contain instant, soluble coffee.

 According to the FAQ on the Dolce Gusto website: “there are only 2 products in our line that use instant coffee – Mocha and Café au Lait.”

-The milk that they use is powdered milk, which as far as I’m worried never aromas as good as fresh milk that has been heated and frothed just before adding it to your coffee.
+The milk that they work with is powdered milk, which as far as I’m worried never aromas as good as fresh milk that has been heated and frothed simply before adding it to your coffee.

-If it’s ultra-convenience that you are looking for then, by all means, you can just pop in a “Latte” capsule and it will deliver a milky coffee but there is a better way to get a better-tasting Latte from a Dolce Gusto coffee makeking tool.
+If it’s ultra-convenience that you are looking for then, by all implies, you can basically pop in a “Latte” capsule and it will deliver a milky coffee nevertheless there is a better way to get a better-tasting Latte from a Dolce Gusto coffee machine.

 If you buy the espresso pods and heat and froth the milk yourself then add the milk to the espresso that comes out of the machine then you will get a much more authentic latte than the one that is produced by the all-in-one latte pod.